Fin Macleod, now head of security on a

 and just how difficult it is to escape the past.

-The French daily newspaper, L'Humanité,
+The French daily newspaper,

-an intensity that never slackens, chilling and
+thriller with an intensity that never slackens, chilling

-country that serves as its setting.
+great country that serves as its setting.
 A

 masterpiece indeed."